dawidbaron/Connection/README.md

 ![ss](./ss/no.5.PNG)
 <a name="main"></a>
 ## 4. Main Features
-* Capabilities to sign into a lessons
+* Showing any information about connection
-* Adding a new subject
+* Checking IP adress
-* Adding a new session
+* Checkinh connection in others computers
-* Ability to login like admin or like normal user
+* TracRoute, NetDetect
 ## Status
-Project in progress
+Project is finished

 ## Contact